-Without this infuriating Spade lead and return we'd have it easy.
-We could cash the ♣Q J, cross to dummy with the ♣A and cash the ♣A K 9.
+Without this infuriating Spade lead we'd have it easy.
+We could cash the ♣Q J, come to hand with the ♠A and cash the ♣A K 9.
 Only a desperately unlucky 5-1 break could damage our cause.
-Now, though, we have no entry to the North hand.
-The ♣A has been forced prematurely and we have no way of accessing the long Clubs.
+Now, though, we have no entry to the South hand.
+The ♠A has been forced prematurely and we have no way of getting to the closed hand.